ChiSym/GenSQL.structure-learning/README.md

 - `loom > extra_passes` — The number of extra inference passes to perform when learning structure.

 #### Outputs
 The outputs produced are the same as those produced by the CGPM backend.
-Please see the ouputs section for that backend.
+Please see the outputs section for that backend.

 ### ClojureCat